 Make a Chandelier Statement

-Small-space tip: To know exactly how big your chandelier should be for the space, add the dimensions of the room together in feet, and then convert the result to inches.
+To know exactly how big your chandelier should be for the space, add the dimensions of the room together in feet, and that number is what the chandelier diameter should be in inches.
 For instance, a room that's 8 by 10 feet should have a chandelier with a diameter of 18 inches.

 Try a Canopy Bed

 One of the most frequent questions people have for their interior designers is how to fill a large, blank wall space.
 This problem is especially common in the bedroom, where you often have a large wall behind the bed.
 A canopy bed visually fills vertical space in your room so that it looks more structured and layered.
 Yes, you can have a canopy bed in a small room.
 Just opt for one with a thin frame.